wednesday-solutions/react-floki/README.md

 **Forcefully creating a container:** ```react-generate gconf```

-# Generating tests for all existing components
+# Generating tests for all existing components and containers

 **Generate test for all components in directory:** ```react-generate-all component <path-to-components>```